-NOTE: Population counts by race may exclude population adjustments made subsequent to the conduct of the decennial censuses which were not allocated to the race categories.
+Note: Population counts by race may exclude population adjustments made subsequent to the conduct of the decennial Censuses that were not allocated to the race categories.

 ^a In the 2000 and 2010 Censuses, respondents were given the opportunity to specify more than one race when responding to questions about racial identity.
-On this table, all Non-Hispanic persons reporting more than one race in 2000 and/or 2010 are included in the "Non-Hispanic Other Race" category.
+On this table, all Non-Hispanic people reporting more than one race in 2000 and/or 2010 are included in the "Non-Hispanic Other Race" category.

-^b The minority population includes persons reported in the Census as being of Hispanic origin and/or reporting their race as Black or African American, American Indian/Alaska Native, Asian, Native Hawaiian/Pacific Islander, some other race, or more than one race.
+^b The minority population includes people reported in the Census as being of Hispanic origin and/or reporting their race as Black or African American, American Indian and Alaska Native, Asian, Native Hawaiian and Pacific Islander, some other race, or more than one race.